Hostage Negotiator Job Description

 Police negotiators in NCNA training programs could take courses that emphasize basic crisis negotiation, abnormal psychology and personality disorders (www.ncna.us).
 Negotiators have the option of repeating this 40-hour training requirement annually, in addition to attending professional conferences and undergoing joint training sessions with tactical teams.

 Hostage negotiators work for the FBI or police departments to defuse situations and negotiate with hostage takers.
 Previous law enforcement experience is a requirement for this job, and a bachelor's degree and specialized training is required to work for government agencies.
-In 2015, police and sheriff's patrol officers made a median salary of around $58,000, however, hostage negotiators with specialized training may make more.
+In 2018, police and sheriff's patrol officers made a median salary of around $63,000, however, hostage negotiators with specialized training may earn higher salaries.